Finding Critical PointsIn Exercises 41–50, determine all critical... | Channels for Pearson+

 1

-To find the critical points, we need to find the derivative of the function y = x² + 2/x.
-Use the power rule and the quotient rule to differentiate: y' = d/dx (x²) + d/dx (2/x).

-Calculate the derivative: y' = 2x - 2/x².
-This involves differentiating x² to get 2x and using the power rule on 2/x to get -2/x².

-Set the derivative equal to zero to find critical points: 2x - 2/x² = 0.
-Solve this equation for x to find the values where the slope of the tangent is zero.
+Set the derivative f'(x) equal to zero and solve for x to find the critical points.
+Also, consider the endpoints of the domain of f(x), which are determined by the context of the problem or any given interval.

-Additionally, check the endpoints of the domain.
-Since the domain is all real numbers except x = 0, consider the behavior of the function as x approaches zero from both the positive and negative sides to understand the behavior at the domain boundaries.

 Verified video answer for a similar problem: